This week’s episode is titled, “Patrick”

 How Patrick evangelized Ireland is an important case study because it opens to us the mind of Christian missionaries during this period.
 It may also help us understand the troubling religious syncretism that infected the medieval church.

 The idea had grown among theologians that pagan religions weren’t so much anti-Christian as they were pre-Christian.
-Drawing from the Apostle Paul in Romans 1:20 they believed that “Since the creation of the world God’s invisible attributes were clearly seen, being understood by the things that are made.”
-Paul himself applied this in Athens when spoke to the people on Mar’s Hill.
-He was disturbed by the many idols he saw, yet used them to evangelize the Athenians.
+Drawing from the Apostle Paul in Romans 1:20, they believed that “Since the creation of the world God’s invisible attributes were clearly seen, being understood by the things that are made.”
+Paul himself applied this in Athens when spoke to the philosophers on Mar’s Hill.
+Paul was disturbed by the many idols he encountered in Athens, yet used them to evangelize the Athenians.
 He said, ‘I see how ultra-religious you are in every way.
 I even found an altar with the inscription, ‘To an unknown god’.
 What you worship as unknown, I’m here to make known to you.”
 In Ecclesiastes, Solomon said God has written eternity on people’s hearts.
 Patrick & those who followed after looked for how to bring the Truth of Christ to the lost by using whatever elements of their native faith they could, converting it to the Truth of Christ.

-So when Patrick arrived in Ireland & proclaimed the Gospel, the druids came out in opposition to him.
-Their hegemony over the Irish was imperiled & thought nothing of moving swiftly to kill him.
-They were the law & could do what they wished.
-They found it harder than they thought.
+So when Patrick arrived in Ireland and proclaimed the Gospel, the druids came out in opposition.
+Their hegemony over the Irish was imperiled.
+They thought nothing of moving swiftly to kill him.
+They were the law and could do what they wished.
+But: They found it harder than they thought.
 None of their plans or plots worked.
-It was as if a supernatural wall protected him.
+It was as if a supernatural wall protected Patrick.
 He wrote of this time, “Daily I expect murder, fraud, or captivity.
 But I fear none of these things because of the promises of heaven.
 I have cast myself into the hands of God Almighty who rules everywhere.”

 While trusting himself to the protection of God, he also took practical measures to gain allies among the Irish by building amiable relationships with them.
 These allies kept him informed of the various plots against him.